datagraph/cl-ndbapi/README.md

 ['swig-cpp-to-cffi-for-common-lisp-enhancements`](https://github.com/glycerine/swig-cpp-to-cffi-for-common-lisp-enhancements)
 of SWIG which was authored by Jason E. Aten in 2011, who spent quite some time to make the CFFI module for SWIG work for "a large codebase of C and C+".
-Sadly, this version choked on some parts of the NDB API, as, for example, structs with constructors, and it just exited with a SEGFAULT.
-It was possible generate a version for a smaller subset of the NDB API, after taking out problematic parts of it that were determined by having a version of SWIG with debug logging activated and running it from within GDB.
+Sadly, this version choked on some parts of the NDB&nbsp;API, as, for example, structs with constructors, and it just exited with a SEGFAULT.
+It was possible generate a version for a smaller subset of the NDB&nbsp;API, after taking out problematic parts of it that were determined by having a version of SWIG with debug logging activated and running it from within GDB.